 The message claims to provide a list of local infections, however, if you want to access it they must click on a sensitive information stealing link or make a payment to an e-currency Bitcoin account.

-Some people are recieving phone calls from scammers that are pretnending to be from the new 'track and trace' service, they say you have been in contact with an infected person, and need to provide card details to pay for a COVID-19 test.
-This is not true, the 'track and trace' service will never ask for financial information.
+Some people are recieving phone calls from scammers that are pretnending to be from the 'track and trace' service.
+They say you have been in contact with an infected person, and need to provide card details to pay for a COVID-19 test.
+This is not true - the 'track and trace' service will never ask for financial information.

 Fake sanitisers, face masks and Covid19 swabbing kits sold online and door-to-door.
 These products can often be dangerous and unsafe.
 Products can also be sold online and door-to-door, but never appear once the money has been taken.